Innkaufhaus/innkaufhaus_app_v7/README.md

 # SQL Query Explorer

-A modern web application that allows users to connect to MySQL databases and execute SQL queries through a clean, user-friendly interface.
+A modern web application that allows users to connect to Microsoft SQL Server databases and execute SQL queries through a clean, user-friendly interface.

 ## Features